emilycs26/emilycs26/README.md

 ###

-<h3 align="left">👩‍💻  About Me</h3>
+<h3 align="left">👩🏽‍💻  About Me</h3>

 ###

 <p align="left">Hello, my name is Emily!
 I'm a CS and Cognitive Psychology student at Northeastern University.
-I'm from New York and I'm looking for internship and co-op opportunities in Data Science and Machine Learning.<br><br>- 🔭 I’m working as an office assistant and research assistant at Northeastern University<br>- 📚 I'm currently taking classes about Artificial Intelligence and Cognition<br>- ⚡ In my free time I love exploring the city and drawing</p>
+I'm from New York and I'm looking for internship and co-op opportunities in data science and machine learning.<br><br>- 🔭 I’m working as an office assistant and research assistant at Northeastern University<br>- 📚 I'm currently taking classes about Artificial Intelligence and Cognition<br>- 🤓 Previous classes I have taken are Object Oriented Design, Algorithms and Data, Discrete Structures, and Projects in Cloud Computing<br>- 🌎 Fun fact about me is that I have triple citizenship!
+(United States, Peru, and Ecuador)</p>

+###

+<h4 align="left">Connect with me on LinkedIn!</h4>

 ###